abdulfatir/chronos-bolt.c/README.md

 ### Building and running the C version

+> [!IMPORTANT]
+> The following instructions should technically work on both Linux and MacOS.
+However, MacOS annoyingly contains `/usr/bin/gcc` which is actually `clang` and runs when you run `gcc`.
+To actually use GCC, you need to [install `gcc` through Homebrew](https://formulae.brew.sh/formula/gcc) which should be as straightforward as `brew install gcc`, if you have Homebrew installed.
+Homebrew installs the correct GCC with a version suffix (e.g., `gcc-14`), so you need to update the first line in the `Makefile` to `CC = gcc-14` instead.

 - Export the model checkpoint in a custom binary format used by `chronos_bolt.c`.
 The following command will generate `autogluon-chronos-bolt-small.bin`.
 ```sh
 python export.py hf2bin --model-name autogluon/chronos-bolt-small